terrajobst/git-istage/docs/about.md

 - On Unix / MacOSX, `$HOME/.git-istage/key-bindings.json`
 - On Windows, `%HOMEDRIVE%%HOMEPATH%\.git-istage\key-bindings.json`

-The custom key bindings JSON file contains a JSON objects whose properties are the vailable [command names](/src/git-istage/key-bindings.json), and the their value is a JSON object containing a `KeyBindings` array specifying the new keyboard shortcuts.
+The custom key bindings JSON file contains a JSON objects whose properties are the available [command names](/src/git-istage/key-bindings.json), and the their value is a JSON object containing a `KeyBindings` array specifying the new keyboard shortcuts.

 For instance, to use the <kbd>X</kbd> key to exit the program in addition of the default <kbd>Esc</kbd> or <kbd>Q</kbd> keys, use the following syntax: